 a.
 A game played by two teams of 11 players each on a rectangular, 100-yard-long field with goal lines and goalposts at either end, the object being to gain possession of a ball and advance it in running or passing plays across the opponent's goal line or kick it through the air between the opponent's goalposts.

 b.
-The inflated oval ball used in this game.
+The inflated oval ball, slightly pointed at both ends, that is used in this game.

 2. Chiefly British

 c.
-The ball used in Rugby or soccer.
+The ball used in soccer or rugby.

 3. Informal A problem or issue that is discussed among groups or persons without being settled: The issue of tax reform became a political football.